oxylabs/how-to-scrape-indeed/readme.md

 ## Overview of Web Scraper API

-The following is an example that shows how Scraper API works.
+The following is an example that shows how Web Scraper API works.

 ```python
 # scraper_api_demo.py